 The International Rocketry Challenge is the culmination of four separate competitions held annually around the globe: the Team America Rocketry Challenge (TARC) sponsored by the Aerospace Industries Association (AIA) and the National Association of Rocketry (NAR); the United Kingdom Aerospace Youth Rocketry Challenge (UKAYRoC) sponsored by ADS, the UK Aerospace, Defense, Security and Space association; and the French Rocketry Challenge sponsored by Groupement des Industries Francaises Aeronautiques et Spatiales (GIFAS), the French aerospace industries association and the Japanese Rocketry Challenge, sponsored by the Society of Japanese Aerospace Companies and the Japan Association of Rocketry.

-The Festus High School Rocketry Team of Festus, Mo., which won the Team America Rocketry Challenge in May, will represent the United States in the competition, courtesy of the Raytheon Company.
+The winning team from the Team America Rocketry Challenge National Finals in May will represent the United States in the competition, courtesy of the Raytheon Company.

-Below is an agenda for the Festus High School Rocketry Team’s journey to compete in the International Rocketry Challenge (IRC) at the International Paris Air Show.
-Please contact Lawrence Mason III for press inquiries or additional information.
-Specific details of activities for the team while in Paris are available upon request
+Below is a rough agenda for the International Rocketry Challenge (IRC) at the Farnborough International Air Show.
+Please contact Alex Armentano for press inquiries or additional information.
+Specific details of activities for the team while in London are available upon request

 The Team America Rocketry Challenge (TARC) is the world’s largest rocket contest and the aerospace industry’s flagship program designed to encourage students to study science, technology, engineering and math (STEM).